klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 Texture baking is also used to create normal maps.
 In this workflow, a 3D artist creates a high-resolution model, e.g. by sculpting it.
 After that, it is retopologized to a low-resolution model which is suitable for real-time rendering.
-In the reptopogy step, a lot of fine details are lost.
+In the retopology step, a lot of fine details are lost.
 They can be recovered by baking the normals of the high-resolution mesh onto the low-resolution mesh.

 #### Exercise: Texture Baking in Blender